At a Glance

 Demand for company's main product line falling thanks to new technologies

 Pitney Bowes offers positions in a wide range of fields, but some employees fear how it will respond to a changing business environment.

-Known as the world's largest producer of postage meters (1.1 million installed around the world), Pitney Bowes Inc. has moved into other areas of getting information from Point A to Point B. For sure, sending mail and packages is a big part of its business with services like pre-sort, label printing, and logistics among its offerings.
+Known as the world's largest producer of postage meters.
+Sending mail and packages is a big part of its business with services like pre-sort, label printing, and logistics among its offerings.
 But Pitney Bowes has integrated digital capabilities with its physical mail services and expanded into other digital areas.
-The company offers software-as-a-service and cloud-based services for ecommerce that facilitate cross-border shipping, enabling its clients to provide their customers with the complete cost of the transaction at checkout.
-More than three-quarters of Pitney Bowes’ sales are to customers in the US.
+The company offers software-as-a-service and cloud-based services for e-commerce that facilitate cross-border shipping, enabling its clients to provide their customers with the complete cost of the transaction at checkout.
+The US accounts for about 85% of sales.

-Pitney Bowes handles some of its own manufacturing, but most of it is done by third-party suppliers.
+Pitney Bowes handles some of its own manufacturing but most of it is done by third-party suppliers.
 The company also outsources the hosting of its software-as-a-service offerings and the logistics portion of its e-commerce business.

 Sales and Marketing

-Pitney Bowes sells products and services to a variety of business, governmental, institutional, and other organizations though its sales force, direct mailings, outbound telemarketing, independent dealers and distributors, and over the internet.
+Pitney Bowes sells products and services to a variety of business, governmental, institutional, and other organizations though its sales force, independent dealers and distributors, and over the internet.
 With a long history, the Pitney Bowes name is well-known among US corporations.
-The company counts 90% of companies listed in the Fortune 500 as customers, although small and medium businesses account for about half of revenue.
+The company counts about 90% of companies listed in the FORTUNE 500 as customers.

 Mergers and Acquisitions